How can you trek in the Kanchenjunga Region?

 How difficult is Kanchenjunga Base Camp Trek?

-Physical Fitness and Experience Requirements for Kanchenjunga Base Camp Trek
+What Physical Fitness and Experience Requires Kanchenjunga Base Camp Trek?

 What is the Normal Group Size for Kanchenjunga Base Camp Trek?

 There should be a minimum of two trekkers to issue the restricted area permit for Kanchenjunga Base Camp Trek so that the minimum group size is two, and for this trek, there will be one licensed trekking leader, one assistant guide, one trekking cook, one assistant cook and some Sherpa porters for luggage carrying (1 porter for two trekkers).
 This arrangement ensures that even if someone in the group gets sick or is unable to continue, the trip can still go ahead as planned for the rest of the group.
 We can run the trek for groups of any size, but generally, a maximum of 10 people is ideal as we have found this to be the optimum size for a memorable and successful trip.